Preliminary Education Specialist Credential

 Department of Learning and Teaching

 Please note that most candidates now earn their Preliminary Education Specialist Credential concurrently with an M.Ed. in Special Education through our Master's Credential Cohort: Special Education.
-This program is offered in a cohort-based 2-year format and offers discounted tuition for 2012-2013 and 2013-2014.
+This program is offered in a cohort-based 2-year format and offers discounted tuition.

 - The University of San Diego Graduate School Admission Application

 - One official sealed transcript from all colleges and universities attended, including community colleges.
 Foreign transcripts must be accompanied by a Course-by-Course transcript evaluation from World Education Services (WES).

 - A minimum of two professional letters of recommendation from a current supervisor or a professor attesting to both academic and personal skills, and if possible, to teaching abilities.

 - A current resumé or curriculum vita